abuiles/drafts/xdr-tutorial/xdr.md

 >stellar-core are encoded using XDR.
 >-https://www.stellar.org/developers/guides/concepts/xdr.html

-You can develop applications on top of Stellar without worrying about how XDR works, the SDKs includes helpers to help you interact with the network and convert data back and forth in XDR.
+Stellar encodes all its messages using XDR, but you can develop applications on top of Stellar without worrying about how XDR works, the SDKs help you interact with the network and convert data back and forth in XDR format.

 The Stellar's guides list some reasons on why XDR was chosen, like: